-Kylie Jenner possesses an official net worth of $1 billion, a far superior number than her $100 million (estimated) or less worth before her beauty campaign.
-90% of that current wealth is contributed by her lip kit brand turned wide-ranged beauty brand, Kylie Cosmetics.
+Kylie Jenner possesses an official net worth of $700 million, updated constantly by Forbes but the latest as of October 2020.
+The majority of that current wealth is contributed by her lip kit brand turned wide-ranged beauty brand, Kylie Cosmetics.
 Forbes valued the company at $900 million and while some may argue that means she doesn’t actually have a billion dollars in cash/bonds & assets unless she sells the company, she can spit out millions by continuously selling her products.

 Kylie owns 100% of the company Kylies Cosmetics.